Kimitsuna-Goblin/GGD/README.md

-In other words, we can consider a distribution model in which the probability density function gradually varies from that of $\mathcal{N}_1$ to $\mathcal{N}_2$ as the x-coordinate moves from the tail to the top of the distribution, and then again from the top to the tail, this time the probability density function varies to that of $\mathcal{N}_3$.
+In other words, we can consider a distribution model in which the probability density function gradually varies from that of $\mathcal{N}_1$ to $\mathcal{N}_2$ as the x-coordinate moves from the $-\infty$-side-tail to the top of the distribution, and then again from the top to the $\infty$-side-tail, this time the probability density function varies to that of $\mathcal{N}_3$.

 In this case, we write a sign of the distribution as
 $\mathcal{G}[\mathcal{N}_1 \uparrow \mathcal{N}_2 \downarrow \mathcal{N}_3]$.
-It is expressed as
+Generally it is defined as

 $$
 \mathcal{G}[\mathcal{N}_1 \uparrow \mathcal{N}_2 \downarrow \mathcal{N}_3] =